octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `SIZE` instruction cannot be applied to `big_map` type.

-The `MAP` instruction applies a sequence of instructions to each element of a map.
+The `MAP` instruction updates a _map_ data structure by applying a sequence of instructions to each element of a map.
 It takes a sequence of instructions as its argument (called "body").
 This "body" sequence has access to the stack.

 The following smart contract (map_map_example.tz) illustrates the `MAP` usage.
 This smart contract stores a `map string nat` and when invoked it goes through all key-value elements of the map and multiplies by 2 the `nat` value.